 Stash is a robo-advisor that helps you invest in what you truly care about.
 By taking into consideration your goals and values, they are able to assist you in building a portfolio that is a true reflection of you.

 With Stash, you don’t have to miss out on your favorite investments just because you may be starting with limited funds.
 Stash allows users to invest in fractional shares, meaning you can begin investing for only five dollars!

-If you are in search of a robo-advisor, why not invest with the very first one, Betterment?
+If you are in search of a robo-advisor, why not invest with Betterment?
 Betterment automatically invests your money into index funds based on your risk tolerance, leaving nothing for you to do, but watch your investments grow.

-Their low annual fees and lack of minimum investment to get started means that anyone can begin growing their portfolio, even on a budget.
+Their low annual fees and $10 minimum required investment to get started means that anyone can begin growing their portfolio, even on a budget.

 Earning minimum wage doesn’t have to stop you from meeting your savings goals.
 Though there will be challenges to starting and maintaining a strong savings habit on minimum wage, it’s not impossible.